lyesbouchoucha/svm-evolution/README.md

 points are the only ones touching it — the support vectors.
 Moving any other point does nothing at all.

-## Step 3 — The soft margin, because "no solution" is a real outcome
+## Step 3 — The soft margin, "no solution" is a real outcome

 Drop a single point inside the opposite class and the constraints become impossible to satisfy simultaneously.
 Not slow to satisfy: impossible.
 The